Credo: A Nietzschean TestamentJonathan Bowden

 If you look at mass and popular culture, the heroic is still alive.
 It’s still alive in junk films, in comic books, in forms that culturally elitist society and intellectuals disprivilege.

-Why the heroic treated at that level?
+Why is the heroic treated at that level?
 Because liberalism can’t deal with the heroic.
 It doesn’t have a space for it in its ideology, so it decants it.

 Nothing can be destroyed.
 Liberals think that they’ve destroyed the ideas in this room, but they haven’t: they’ve just displaced them into other areas.
 And they’ve found new ways to come up, and new syntheses that emerge.